camunda/camunda-docs-manual/content/reference/cmmn11/markers/repetition-rule.md

 In our example, the following steps might take place:

 1. A user instantiates the case and sets the variable `score` to the value `10`.
-2. A instance *A* for the human task is created.
-The instance *A* transitions in state `ENABLED`.
+2. An instance *A* for the human task is created.
+The instance *A* transitions into state `ENABLED`.
 {{< img src="../img/repetition-on-completion/state-1.png" >}}
 3. A user manually starts task *A* and the instance reaches the state `ACTIVE`.
 4. A user completes task *A*.
-During the transition in state `COMPLETED` the repetition rule is evaluated.
-As a consequence that the variable `score` is less than `50` a new instance `A'` of the corresponding task is created.
+During the transition into state `COMPLETED` the repetition rule is evaluated.
+As a consequence that the variable `score` is less than `50`, a new instance `A'` of the corresponding task is created.
 The new instance moves into state `ENABLED`.
 {{< img src="../img/repetition-on-completion/state-2.png" >}}
-5. Once again a user manually starts and completes task *A'*.
-Since the variable `score` is still less than `50` the repetition rule evaluates to `true` when *A'* transitions in state `COMPLETED`.
+5. Once again, a user manually starts and completes task *A'*.
+Since the variable `score` is still less than `50`, the repetition rule evaluates to `true` when *A'* transitions into state `COMPLETED`.
 As a result, a new instance *A''* is created.
 {{< img src="../img/repetition-on-completion/state-3.png" >}}
 6. A user changes the value of the variable `score` to `55`.
 7. A user manually starts and completes task *A''* and the instance reaches the state `COMPLETED`.
 Since the variable `score` has been set to `55` the repetition rule evaluates to `false` and a new instance is not created.